- Creator Cameo: The whistling bounty hunter is voiced by Sergio Leone.

 - Playing Against Type: This, any several other spaghettis such as Sabata, is one of the few times, besides, say, Escape from New York, that you'll ever see Lee Van Cleef play a heroic character of any type.

-- What Could Have Been: Lee Marvin, Henry Fonda, and Charles Bronson were originally considered for the role of Colonel Mortimer.
+- What Could Have Been: Lee Marvin, Henry Fonda, Charles Bronson and Jack Palance were originally considered for the role of Colonel Mortimer.

 - You Look Familiar